The Downplay of a Key Condition

 - Level 3: Feelings (emotional reactions to facts).
 “I’m worried about my job security.”

-- Protocol: Match the other person’s level.
+Protocol: match the other person’s level.
 If they share a Fact, share a Fact or a low-risk Opinion.
-Do not jump to deep trauma (Level 4) immediately, as this signals poor boundaries (oversharing).
+Don’t jump to deep trauma immediately; oversharing early signals poor boundary calibration and produces threat rather than intimacy.

-- Drill: The Paraphrasing Circle: Practice summarizing the last thing someone said before adding your own thought.
+- The Paraphrasing Drill: Practice summarising the last thing someone said before adding your own thought.
 “So you’re frustrated with the delay.
 I would be too.”

 Phase 3: Maintenance Rituals